vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

 - It takes discipline

-* Customer / employee headlines
+* Customer / Employee Headlines
 - Everyone can bring up good or bad news about customers, employees, or both
   - 1-2 sentence headline
   - If it takes more, drop it down